danielgtaylor/python-betterproto/.github/CONTRIBUTING.md

         - [Good first issues](https://github.com/danielgtaylor/python-betterproto/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)
         - [Issues with tests](https://github.com/danielgtaylor/python-betterproto/issues?q=is%3Aissue+is%3Aopen+label%3A%22has+test%22)
     - New bugfix or idea
-        - If you'd like to discuss your idea first, join us on Slack!
+        - If you'd like to discuss your idea first, join us on Discord!